tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 ********************

-#### Assertion

-- Name: bdqffdq:Assertion
-- Preferred Label: Assertion
-- Definition: A bdqffdq:ReportConcept expressing a statement about a data quality bdqffdq:Assertion following a bdqffdq:Specification produced by a bdqffdq:Implementation pertaining to a bdqffdq:DataResource.
-- SubClass Of: ReportConcept
-- Comments: The bdqffdq:Assertion type is the bdqffdq:FundamentalConcept that makes up a bdqffdq:DataQualityReport.
-A bdqffdq:Assertion can be any one of four types (represented as subclasses), bdqffdq:Validation, bdqffdq:Issue, bdqffdq:Measure, and bdqffdq:Amendment.
-The bdqffdq:Assertion concept consists of a bdqffdq:Specification (the technical description of a performed Test), a bdqffdq:DataResource (initial values of input data expressed in terms of a controlled vocabulary), the bdqffdq:Mechanism (external service, actor, or code that performs the Test), and a form of result.

-********************

 #### Consulted

 - Name: bdqffdq:Consulted
 - Preferred Label: Consulted
-- Definition: A bdqffdq:InformationElement, expressed in concrete terms, about which a bdqffdq:DataQualityNeed examines in order to expresses bdqffdq:Assertions about the data quality in another bdqffdq:InformationElement.
+- Definition: A bdqffdq:InformationElement, expressed in concrete terms, about which a bdqffdq:DataQualityNeed examines in order to expresses bdqffdq:Responses about the data quality in another bdqffdq:InformationElement.
 - SubClass Of: InformationElement
 - Comments: A bdqffdq:InformationElement the content of which is examined to assert a result on one or more other bdqffdq:InformationElements.